mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What blocks does a PLL have?
 - Draw a block diagram.
 - What happens if your PLL locks too fast or too slow?
+- Why is crushing the clock window bad?
+How can this impact other circuits that may be connected to the clock?

 # Power Electronics
 - What type of load (resistive, inductive, capacitive) can a SoC/CPU typically be characterized as?